Neil Sorvel: Shrewsbury Town

 Dropping down two levels to join Shrewsbury Town on a free transfer, he made his début for the club on 6 August 2005 in a 1–0 defeat at home to Rochdale.
 After being a first team regular for the 2005–06 season and the opening part of the 2006–07 season, Sorvel fell out of favour with Shrewsbury manager Gary Peters, and lost his place in the first team.

 Morecambe

 Sorvel accepted a free move to then-Conference club Morecambe in January 2007.
 Morecambe were promoted to Football League Two for the first time in their history at the end of that season.

 Sorvel was loaned out to Southport in the 2007–08 season, before being released on 2 June 2008.

 Hyde

 After two seasons with Droylsden, he signed for Hyde in August 2010.
 He made his debut for Hyde in the opening Conference North fixture on 14 August 2010 in a 5–0 defeat to AFC Telford.

+Northwich Victoria

+In 2010, he signed for Northwich Victoria.
+He was working as a lecturer in Sport at the local Mid Cheshire College, while playing for Northwich, and continued to work there until moving to Altrincham.